-5.3.3 Multiply the current proportional bandwidth setting by 2.2, and enter it as your new PROPOROTIONAL BANDWIDTH setting.
-Be sure to click "SEND BOX VALUES" after entering new parameters.
-The system should come into control and maintain a steady temperature near the set point.

-5.3.4 The integral gain is calculated as follows: I = 0.54/T where I is the integral gain, and T is the time period, in minutes, determined in section 5.3.2.
+- 3.2.2 Multiply the current proportional bandwidth setting by 2.2, and enter it as your new PROPOROTIONAL BANDWIDTH setting.
+The temperature should stabilize and maintain a steady temperature near the set point. - 3.2.3 The integral gain is calculated as follows: I = 0.54/T where I is the integral gain, and T is the time period, in minutes, determined in section 3.2.1.
 Enter this value into the INTEGRAL GAIN.

 For example, suppose the system's period of oscillation with the appropriately set proportional bandwidth was 75 seconds (1.25 minutes).
-The suggested integral gain is therefore:

-I = 0.54/1.25 minutes = 0.43 repeats/minute
+The suggested integral gain is therefore: I = 0.54/1.25 minutes = 0.43 repeats/minute

-5.3.5 The derivate gain is often times difficult to apply and might cause more trouble than it is worth.
+3.2.4 The derivate gain is often times difficult to apply and might cause more trouble than it is worth.
 If you are not experienced in process control, you may be better off leaving the DERIVATIVE GAIN set to zero.